crsmi/rba-notify/README.md

   ```

 This will:
+1. When run from an interactive terminal:
+   - Show a summary of any new alerts found at startup
+   - Allow you to choose whether to send notifications for these alerts:
-1. Check for new alerts immediately
+     - `(y)es`: Send notifications for all alerts
+     - `(n)o`: Skip these alerts entirely
+     - `(s)ilent record`: Record the alerts without sending notifications
+2. When run non-interactively or as a service:
+   - Uses the `NOTIFY_ON_STARTUP` configuration option to determine startup notification behavior
-2. Schedule regular checks based on the configured interval
+3. Schedule regular checks based on the configured interval
-3. Log all activity to the `logs` directory
+4. Log all activity to the `logs` directory

 ## Logs